Making Our Pots

 Downdraft Wood Kiln

-The origin of downdraft kilns were in China, perhaps as early as 500 BC.
+The downdraft kiln originated in China, perhaps as early as 500 BC.
 It was one of the Chinese trade secrets that allowed the production of high-temperature stoneware and porcelain (or Chinaware) in China, Korea, Japan and Thailand centuries in advance of Europe.

 Ware